Open Call for Applications for Online Media Outlets Based in the Regions (GMPP)

 Motivation – 20%

-- Genuine enthusiasm to work closely with American colleagues and ensuring availability and pro-active engagement of relevant staff in program activities
+- Genuine enthusiasm to work closely with American colleagues both long-distance and in person, and ensuring availability and pro-active engagement of relevant staff in program activities

 - Solid commitment to introduce innovative approaches and new practices into daily operations